 Chemotherapy for bowel cancer is one of the most effective treatments.
 Preparations used for chemotherapy have a destructive effect on tumour cells.
 Chemotherapy is always a course of treatment.

 Thus, a patient with an intestinal tumour must consult an oncologist after the operation.
-To sum up, it is necessary for the proper selection of postoperative chemotherapy and may prevent the development of a tumour in the future.
+To sum up, it is necessary to properly select postoperative chemotherapy, which may prevent the development of a tumour in the future.

-Depilation of the bikini zone in our clinic in London has long been a standard procedure for women seeking a flawless appearance.
-Removal unwanted vegetation in the bikini zone is particularly relevant in the summer, during the bathing season.
+The bikini zone depilation in our clinic in London has long been a standard procedure for women seeking flawless appearance.
+Removal of unwanted vegetation in the bikini zone is particularly relevant in the summer, during the bathing season.
 Still, more and more women decide on depilation of the intimate area throughout the year: it is hygienic, sexy, and fashionable.